 Create some text with the Type tool, with the font of your choosing.
 I am using my favorite font of the moment, Klavika Bold Condensed.

 Set the fill and stroke of your text to none.
-If you don’t this, after you have applied the gradient to the text in the following steps, you will sometimes see the original text color peeking out on the text edges.
+If you don’t this, after you have applied the gradient in the following steps, you will sometimes see the original text color peeking out on the text edges.
 Moreover, setting the fill and stroke to none, will make transparent gradients in Illustrator CS4 look correct.
 If you don’t set the fill to none initially, the color of the original text will show through your transparent gradient, not the object or color below the transparent gradient text.

 Select the text with the Selection tool, open the Appearance panel menu (top left menu button) in the Appearance panel and choose New Fill.